-A feed, however, is a great way to monitor your alerts while keeping your inbox clutter-free.
+A feed, however, is a great way to monitor your search results for negative news articles and content.
 Underneath the “Create your alert” button is a link to “Manage your alerts,” which allows you to organize the alerts you’ve set up.
 These alerts are viewable via Google Reader, which is an organized feed reader of every alert you’re subscribed to.
 You can click between different alerts and star certain ones for bookmarking, as well as share specific alerts via Google+ or email.
 You can also tag alerts with specific keywords (such as “follow up on this” or “great review”).
 The “Trends” section also gives you stats of the alerts you’ve set up, letting you know which ones you read the most and which ones get neglected.
 This is a good way to make sure your alerts are always optimized for maximum benefit.

 Hopefully this has been a simple overview of how to use Google Alerts to set up alerts for your business.
 It’s definitely a useful tool in reputation management that should be utilized as much as possible.